Partridge Family 2200 A.D.

-Partridge Family 2200 A.D. is an American science fiction Saturday-morning animated series and a spin-off of the 1970–1974 ABC live-action sitcom The Partridge Family produced by Hanna-Barbera Productions and Columbia Pictures Television and broadcast on CBS from September 7 to December 21, 1974, though, it would air in reruns until March 8, 1975.
-The band performed one of their pop hits in each episode.
+Partridge Family 2200 A.D. is an American science fiction Saturday-morning animated series produced by Hanna-Barbera Productions and Columbia Pictures Television, first broadcast on CBS from September to December 1974, with reruns into March 1975.
+A spin-off adapted from the ABC live-action sitcom The Partridge Family (1970–74), the animated titular band performed one of their pop hits in each episode.